-The project site is currently enrolled in Williamson Act Contract No. 71-439.
-In accordance with both local and state Williamson Act provisions, lands are presumed to be too small to sustain their agricultural use if the lands are less than 40 acres in size in the case of non-prime agricultural land,10 acres in the size in the case of prime agricultural land; or the subdivision will result in residential development not incidental to the commercial agricultural use of the land.
+The project site is currently enrolled in Williamson Act Contract No. 1975-2004.
+In accordance with both local and state Williamson Act provisions, lands are presumed to be too small to sustain their agricultural use if the lands are less than 40 acres in size in the case of non-prime agricultural land, 10 acres in the size in the case of prime agricultural land; or the subdivision will result in residential development not incidental to the commercial agricultural use of the land.
 In this case all proposed parcels are 40 acres or more in size.

-The project site is currently in agricultural production and is comprised of corn and improved with a dairy operation.
-The applicant proposes to demolish a portion of an existing pole barn that currently encroaches on a property line, plant the parcels in almond trees, and cease operation of the dairy, and abandon and fill-in the existing waste storage ponds; no construction is proposed as part of this project.
+The project site is currently in agricultural production and is planted in almond trees.
+No construction is proposed as part of this project.
 Stanislaus County General Plan Agricultural Element Policy 2.8 specifies that the subdivision of agricultural land consisting of unirrigated farmland, unirrigated grazing land, or land enrolled under a Williamson Act contract, into parcels of less than 160 acres in size shall be allowed provided a "no-build" restriction on the construction of any residential development on newly created parcel(s) is observed until one or both of the following criteria is met: